merdahl/alexa-avs-sample-app/README.md

 ## What's new?

-** Oct 11, 2017:**
+**Oct 11, 2017:**

 * The automated installer has been hacked specifically to support the BeagleBone Black family of devices.
+Note, it will take a LONG time :)

 **July 6, 2017:**